Recommended Academic Load

 The maximum load limit during December and May intersession is three credit hours.
 The maximum load limit during a five-week summer session is seven credit hours.
 The maximum load limit during a 10-week summer session is 14 credit hours.

-An overload (over 18 hours - fall or spring semesters; over 14 hours - summer session; over 7 hours - 5-week summer session) must be approved by the Vice President for Instruction.
+An overload (over 18 hours - fall or spring semesters; over 14 hours - summer session; over 7 hours - 5-week summer session) must be approved by the Associate Vice President for Instruction.
 Overloads are not permitted during December intersession.
 Overloads are permitted during May intersession if the student is participating in a travel course that spans the first five weeks of summer and has instructor approval.

 The grading system used at Northeast Texas Community College is as follows: